 As my friend Nate Saunders talked about in our interview together, when we grow ourselves, we maximize our chances to help others achieve their dreams.
 When we overfill our own energetic cup, we begin to be able to fill the cups of others without draining our own.
 When we choose our persona, we are deciding how full our cup becomes.
 Choose wisely!

-Question: what do you think your dominant persona is?
+Coaching question: what do you think your dominant persona is?

 About commenting, sharing & subscribing